vitalixr/python-project-template/README.md

 # Intro

 This is a base python project template.
-It's ready and for python library and for general project.
+This template ready as for python library as for general projects.

 Out of the box you get:
 * `setup.py` friendly package with command-line entrypoint.
 * Testable environment based on `pytest` and `tox`.